-Even at a startup, each part of the business (Marketing, Sales, Engineering, etc.) all have their own tools and technologies that create and collect data.
+Even at a startup, each part of the business (Marketing, Sales, Engineering, etc.) all has their own tools and technologies that create and collect data.
 In the critical stages of being a startup, when everyone is still trying to make sense of it all, the way to make everything come together is through dashboards.

 The Power of Dashboards

-Dashboards have the ability to reach every aspect of the business because they’re powered with your company’s data, and help surface insights that help you answer questions and set goals.
-Without dashboards, it would be nearly impossible to know what’s working and what’s not, and for startups not knowing can be catastrophic.
+Dashboards have the ability to reach every aspect of the business because they’re powered with your company’s data and help surface insights that help you answer questions and set goals.
+Without dashboards, it would be nearly impossible to know what’s working and what’s not, and for startups, not knowing can be catastrophic.